Ben-Helms/Iterative-individual-tree-segmentation-for-TLS/README.md

 ## **Inputs:**

   1 - A list of LAS files (this repository comes with an example file in the scanInput folder.
-Be sure to ignore this folder if pushing the project back to the repository because most LAS files are too large to upload).
+Be sure to ignore this folder if pushing the project back to the repository because most LAS files are too large to upload properly).

   2 - A CSV containing manually collected tree diameter and height data used as the reference data to build the ECDFs for the iterative re-segmentation process.
 Crown width was estimated using equations from Bechtold (2004).